joeglDev/Personal-dev-website/README.md

 This is a personal website to showcase my skills as a developer and to act as a living CV.
 The tech stack is nextJS, TypeScript and css modules.

+## Deployment

+This application is deployed with Vercel.

 ## Getting Started

 All yarn commands can be found in the package.json file.